 Greece says Turkey can and must control migrant flows to Europe

-ATHENS, Oct 4 (Reuters) - Greece's prime minister accused Turkey on Friday of appearing to "exploit" Europe's migrant crisis for its own ends and said Ankara can and must control migrant flows to the continent.
+ATHENS, Oct 4 (Reuters) - Greece's prime minister accused Turkey on Friday of appearing to "exploit" Europe's migrant crisis for its own ends and said Ankara could and should control migrant flows to the continent.

-Greece, the route into Europe for nearly a million refugees and migrants in 2015, is dealing with a new and steep rise in people crossing the Aegean to its islands from neighbouring Turkey after a relative three-year lull.
+Greece, the route into the European Union for nearly a million refugees and migrants in 2015, is dealing with a new and steep rise in people crossing the Aegean to its islands from neighbouring Turkey after a relative three-year lull.

-"I want to be absolutely clear," Prime Minister Kyriakos Mitsotakis told a parliament session.
+"I want to be absolutely clear," Prime Minister Kyriakos Mitsotakis told parliament.
 "Turkey... must also assume its responsibility.

 "It has the ability to control the flows in the Aegean.
 It cannot give the impression that it is exploiting this issue for its own geopolitical pursuits," he said.

-Flows to Greece slowed to a trickle after the European Union and Turkey agreed in 2016 to seal off the Aegean route, before picking up again in August and September to the highest monthly numbers in the three years since the deal.
+Flows to Greece slowed to a trickle after the EU and Turkey agreed in 2016 to seal off the Aegean route, before picking up again in August and September to the highest monthly numbers in the three years since the deal.

 Turkey, which hosts 3.6 million Syrian refugees, has threatened to "open the gates" unless Ankara receives adequate international support for a plan to resettle 1 million refugees in northern Syria.